MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/column-definitions-financial-reports.md

 #### Specify the currency on a multiple-currency report

 1. In Report Designer, open the column definition to modify.
-2. Double-click the **Currency Display** cell in the appropriate **FD** column, and then select the option for displaying currency information: **Ledger accounting currency**, **Ledger reporting**, transaciton currency, or select to translate to a different reporting currency.
+2. Double-click the **Currency Display** cell in the appropriate **FD** column, and then select the option for displaying currency information: **Ledger accounting currency**, **Ledger reporting**, transaction currency, or select to translate to a different reporting currency.
 3. Double-click the **Currency Filter** cell in the appropriate **FD** column, and then select the appropriate currency code in the list.
 Only transactions that are entered in this currency are displayed on the report.